Creative-Motion-Development/wp-plugin-disable-comments/readme.txt

 * Replace external links
 * Remove comment form fields

-**Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.
-You can use the Delete Comments tool to delete any existing comments on your site.**

 == Advanced Configuration ==

 Some of the plugin's behaviour can be modified by site administrators and plugin/theme developers through code: